 information and materials on a certain subject.
 His last volume of The Supplemental Nights had been finished and out on November 13, 1888.
 He then gave himself up entirely to the writing of this book, which was called The Scented Garden, a translation from the Arabic.
 It treated of a certain passion.
 Do not let any one suppose for a moment that Richard Burton ever wrote a thing from the impure point of view.
 He dissected a passion from every point of view, as a doctor may dissect a body, showing its source, its origin, its evil, and its good, and its proper uses, as designed by Providence and Nature, as the great Academician Watts paints them.
 In private life he was the most pure, the most refined and modest man that ever lived, and he was so guileless himself that he could never be brought to believe that other men said or used these things from any other standpoint.
 I, as a woman, think differently.
 The day before he died he called me into his room and showed me half a page of Arabic manuscript upon which he was working, and he said, 'To-morrow I shall have finished this, and I promise you after this I will never write another book upon this subject.
 I will take to our biography.'
 I told him it would be a happy day when he left off that subject, and that the only thing that reconciled me to it was, that the doctors had said that it was so fortunate, with his partial loss of health, that he could find something to interest and occupy his days.
 He said, 'This is to be your jointure, and the proceeds are to be set apart for an annuity for you'; and I said, 'I hope not; I hope you will live to spend it like the other.'
-He said, 'I am afraid it will make a great row in England, because The Arabian Nights was a baby tale in comparison to this, and I am in communication with several men in England about it.'
-The next morning, at 7 a.m., he had ceased to exist.
-Some days later, when I locked myself up in his rooms, and sorted and examined the manuscripts, I read this one.
-No promise had been exacted from me, because the end had been so unforeseen, and I remained for three days in a state of perfect torture as to what I ought to do about it.
-During that time I received an offer from a man whose name shall be always kept private, of six thousand guineas for it.
-He said, 'I know from fifteen hundred to two thousand men who will buy it at four guineas, i.e. at two guineas the volume; and as I shall not restrict myself to numbers, but supply all applicants on payment, I shall probably make £20,000 out of it.'
-I said to myself, 'Out of fifteen hundred men, fifteen will probably read it in the spirit of science in which it was written; the other fourteen hundred and eighty-five will read it for filth's sake, and pass it to their friends, and the harm done may be incalculable.'
-'Bury it,' said one adviser; 'don't decide.'
-'That means digging it up again and reproducing at will.'
-'Get a man to do it for you,' said No. 2; 'don't appear in it.'
-'I have got that,' I said.
-'I can take in the world, but I cannot deceive God Almighty, who holds my husband's soul in His hands.'
-I tested one man who was very earnest about it: 'Let us go and consult So-and-so'; but he, with a little shriek of horror, said, 'Oh, pray don't let me have anything to do with it; don't let my name get mixed up in it, but it is a beautiful book I know.'
+He said, 'I am afraid it row in England, because The Ar a baby tale in comparison to this, munication with several men in I The next morning, at 7 a.m., he h Some days later, when I locked myse and sorted and examined the manu one.
+No promise had been exacted the end had been so unforeseen, a three days in a state of perfect tortur to do about it.
+During that time from a man whose name shall be a of six thousand guineas for it. from fifteen hundred to two thous buy it at four guineas, i.e. at two g and as I shall not restrict mysel supply all applicants on payment, I : 120,000 out of it.'
+I said to mys hundred men, fifteen will probably 1 of science in which it was written; hundred and eighty-five will read and pass it to their friends, and the incalculable.'
+'Bury it,' said on decide.'
+'That means digging it i ducing at will.'
+'Get a man to c No. 2; 'don't appear in it.'
+'I 'I can take in the world, bu God Almighty, who holds my His hands.'
+I tested one man wh about it: 'Let us go and consu he, with a little shriek of horro don't let me have anything to do with it; don't let my name get mixed up in it, but it is a beautiful book I know.'